pnp/List-Formatting/view-samples/travel-tweets-board/README.md

 ## Summary

-This sample demonstrates using the Board view to display travel tweets in a timeline format.
-Each tweet supports one photo and one map link.
+This sample demonstrates using the board view to display travel tweets in a timeline format.
+Each tweet supports one imgae and one map link.

 ![screenshot of the sample](./assets/screenshot.png)